 I write miserably in the 12-3 p.m. window.
 Miserably.
 I would rather nap.

-So, I hack my sweet spot time.
-I make sure the first four hours are relatively uninterrupted with meetings, calls, or anything else, and I focus on moving the ball forward in whatever task is batched for that day.
-This has looked like carving out the morning block for my writing projects—you’ll not see me making breakfast dates anytime soon.
-Most days, I go to the gym before I’m “on enough” to say no have my quiet time, and then knock out my biggest tasks of the day before noon.
+So, I hack my sweet spot time—this is KEY.
+I make sure the first four hours are relatively uninterrupted with meetings, calls, or anything else, and I focus on moving the needle forward in whatever task is batched for that day.
+This has looked like carving out the morning block for my writing projects.
+Most days, I get in a quick workout before I’m “on enough” to say no, have my quiet time, and then knock out my biggest tasks of the day before noon.

 In the late afternoon, my mind is foggy, and that time is best for admin tasks.

-Homework: Find when you come alive and guard that time.
+How to Organize Your Small Business Homework Task #2: Find when you come alive and guard at that time.
 When do you feel most creative during the day?
 When are you most excited about work?
 When are you least excited about work, and what mindless tasks—or just tasks that don’t take every creative ounce of you,—can you put in that block?
 For example, responding to Instagram comments or engaging on social media, investing in your continued education by listening to a class, going on a walk around the block, taking a catnap, emailing, answering clients, etc.?

 This is the easiest step in the book when it comes to how to organize your small business: I hit on it a lot because it’s so, so important: Track.
 Your.
 Time.